Don't Deduct That Haircut Just Yet: Tax Court Has Rejected Such Claims

 The opinion states, "Although these expenses may be related to her job, expenses that are inherently personal are nondeductible personal expenses."

 That ruling also cited an earlier opinion, Hynes v.
 Commissioner.
-In a summary of that case, the tax court said an on-air personality's contract with her TV station that requires a neat appearance "does not elevate these personal expenses to a deductible business expense."
+In a summary of that case, the U.S. Tax Court said an on-air personality's contract with her TV station that requires a neat appearance "does not elevate these personal expenses to a deductible business expense."

 The money involved in each of those cases was very small compared with the figures cited by the Times from the Trump tax documents.
 In the Hamper case, for instance, the disputed amounts in the anchor's tax returns totaled less than $5,000 each year — and that figure includes other expenses, such as clothing.